 Curriculum details (required courses, elective courses, selective courses and requisites) - include course prefixes, numbers, names, and credit hours for each

-Modality of delivery (online, in-person, combination)
+Is this certificate intended to be delivered completely online?
+If not, what modality will the instruction be delivered?
+In-person or blended?

 Narrative description of the program need (if requesting a program that is financial-aid eligible for non-degree seeking students, this will need to be significantly developed, as indicated in the section ADDITIONAL REQUIREMENTS IF PROPOSING A GRADUATE FINANCIAL AID-ELIGIBLE CERTIFICATE AVAILABLE TO NON-DEGREE SEEKING STUDENTS below).

 Program distinctiveness, especially when requirements overlap with other programs